 There's a lot to like about the Dakine Syncline shorts; they are comfortable, versatile, well ventilated, and quite stylish.
 So stylish, in fact, that they are our Top Pick for Casual Style award winner.
 Not only do the Syncline shorts look darn good off the bike, but they are a relatively well designed and constructed product that is up for whatever type of riding you want to do.
 Bike park laps, shuttles, all day pedal-fest epic?
 No problem, the Syncline has got you covered with a fit and performance that can do it all.
 Is the Syncline the best bike short in our test?
 No, but they look good, perform well, and are reasonably priced.

-Cons: Relatively basic, pockets aren't that functional while riding
+Pockets aren't that functional while riding

 Our Analysis and Test Results

 Dakine has been in the mountain bike apparel business for quite a while now, and they have a reputation for making gear that looks cool and performs well.
 The Syncline has been in their shorts lineup for some time, and their most recent iteration is a comfortable, stylish, and functional short at a reasonable price.
 Their mountain bike apparel has generally had a casual style to it and the Syncline short is no exception, with a simple design that disguises their technical materials and features.
 We put the Syncline shorts through the wringer to find out how they compared to the competition and we were impressed with their versatility and comfort.